fran-man/DevOps-Course-Starter/README.md

 You should now be able to run the app with:

     poetry run flask run
-The app should run with similar output and behaviour to before.
+The app should run with similar output and behaviour to before:

-You should see output similar to the following:
 ```bash
  * Serving Flask app "app" (lazy loading)
  * Environment: development